 The Company defines Adjusted OIBDA as revenue less operating expenses, and selling, general and administrative expenses (excluding stock-based compensation).
 The Company believes this measure is an important indicator of the operational strength and performance of its businesses, including each business's ability to service debt and fund capital expenditures.
-In addition, this measure allows management to view operating results and perform analytical comparisons and benchmarking between businesses and identify strategies to improve performance.
-This measure of performance excludes depreciation and amortization, stock-based compensation, separately reported litigation settlements and restructuring and impairment charges that are included in the measurement of operating income pursuant to GAAP.
+In addition, this measure allows management to view operating results and performance excludes depreciation and amortization, stock-based compensation, separately reported litigation settlements and restructuring and impairment charges that are included in the measurement of operating income pursuant to GAAP.
 Accordingly, Adjusted OIBDA should be considered in addition to, but not as a substitute for, operating income, net income, cash flow provided by operating activities and other measures of financial performance prepared in accordance with GAAP.
 The Company generally accounts for intersegment sales and transfers as if the sales or transfers were to third parties, that is, at current prices.

-The Company has identified SIRIUS XM as its reportable segment.
-SIRIUS XM is a consolidated subsidiary that provides a subscription based satellite radio service.
-SIRIUS XM transmits music, sports, entertainment, comedy, talk, news, traffic and weather channels, as well as infotainment services, in the United States on a subscription fee basis through its two proprietary satellite radio systems - the Sirius system and the XM system.
-Subscribers can also receive music and other channels, plus features such as SiriusXM On Demand and MySXM, over the Internet, including through applications for mobile devices.
+The Company has identified the following subsidiaries as its reportable segments:

+- SIRIUS XM is a consolidated subsidiary that provides a subscription based satellite radio service.
+SIRIUS XM transmits music, sports, entertainment, comedy, talk, news, traffic and weather channels, as well as infotainment services, in the United States on a subscription fee basis through its two proprietary satellite radio systems-the Sirius system and the XM system.
+Subscribers can also receive music and other channels, plus features such as SiriusXM On Demand, over SIRIUS XM's Internet radio service, including through applications for mobile devices, home devices and other consumer electronic equipment.
+SIRIUS XM also provides connected vehicle services.
+SIRIUS XM's connected vehicle services are designed to enhance the safety, security and driving experience for vehicle operators while providing marketing and operational benefits to automakers and their dealers. - Formula 1 is a global motorsports business that holds exclusive commercial rights with respect to the World Championship, an annual, approximately nine-month long, motor race-based competition in which teams compete for the Constructors' Championship and drivers compete for the Drivers' Championship.
+The World Championship takes place on various circuits with a varying number of events taking place in different countries around the world each season.
+Formula 1 is responsible for the commercial exploitation and development of the World Championship as well as various aspects of its management and administration.
+The Company acquired a controlling interest in Formula 1 on January 23, 2017, at which time it began consolidating the results of the Formula 1 business.